IrinaBalanel/creative-collective/README.md

 ### Client-facing website

 - Search functionality by professional category for quick access to providers
-- Provider Details Page: Detailed profiles of creatives with personal and contact information, portfolio and services
+- Provider Details Page: Personal and contact information, portfolio and services
 - Booking Service Functionality: Integrated with Calendly API for seamless scheduling
 - Favorites: Management of preferred providers
 - Contact form